 The X-Men series has always being dripping in subtext.
 After all, what are mutants if not an allegory for people who don’t conform to societal conventions?
 The second X-Men movie, 2003’s X2, capitalised on this to such an extent that it became impossible not to read it as an LGBT “coming out” narrative.
 Even though I found that sequel overblown and overwrought, it has helped the franchise earn a lifelong pass from me; each film is a celebration of being different from everybody else and, as X-Men Apocalypse states, how you eventually overcome your self-loathing to be proud of your outsider identity.

 So, I’m going to get this out of the way nice and early: I liked X-Men: Apocalypse.
 It is the weakest of the three prequels so far, yet still has a clearer understanding of the balance between goofy comic book humour and emotional weight that the most recent Marvel Studios and DC movies are continually failing to perfect.
-But here is where the film truly is subversive in a way the MCU could only dream of- despite appearing emotionally and thematically hollow compared to the overwrought subtexts of previous entries, Apocalypse has managed to perfect the art of blockbuster subtlety.
-Despite featuring gargantuan apocalyptic set pieces and a globe-trotting narrative (that I’m not going to synopsise as it makes Days of Future Past seem simple), as well as too many silly elements to name, it introduces unintentional socio-political relevance- unintentional due to the popcorn blockbuster narrative and the fact this is a period piece set over 30 years ago.
+But here is where the film truly is subversive in a way the MCU could only dream of – despite appearing emotionally and thematically hollow compared to the overwrought subtexts of previous entries, Apocalypse has managed to incorporate weighty themes of outsiderdom in an uncharacteristically subtle manner.
+Despite featuring gargantuan apocalyptic set pieces and a globe-trotting narrative (that I’m not going to synopsise as it makes Days of Future Past seem simple), as well as too many silly elements to name, there is an unintentional socio-political relevance hidden in plain sight.

 So why is this the weakest of the three prequels?
 Well, there are too many new characters that don’t gel together; they are too goofy in a film that is otherwise well developed.
 In one cringe-worthy sequence, they make a Return of the Jedi joke about how the third entry in a franchise is always the worst- a poor attempt at fourth wall breaking that makes you yearn for Deadpool to come along and show these kids how meta-humour is really done.